tejinder37/PhonePe/README.md

-This is payment gateway integration of angular & .net
+This is phonepe payment gateway integration template in angular & .net